valderman/haste-compiler/README.md

 * Base libraries built on a 64 bit machine won't work.
 Don't even bother.

+* Read is completely broken until a JS-native alternative can be written.

-* Read and Show are currently broken for Float and Double.
-JS-native substitutes are available in the form of show_ and read_ for all types which have an underlying Number representation with Haste (Int, Float and Double.)
+* Conversions between basic numeric types and strings work, but shouldn't really be used since they're doing a lot of work for something that's a primitive operation in JS.
+JS-native substitutes are available in the form of show_, read_ and round_ for all types which have an underlying Number representation with Haste (Int, Float and Double.)
-  Apart from actually working for Float and Double, they're also quite a lot faster for Ints.
-Additionally, round is broken for Float and Double as well, and there's a round_ for those types that not only works but which is also much faster than Prelude's round would have been had it worked.

-* A program that has the value of bottom may not always give a nice error message.
+* A program that throws unhandled exceptions may not always give a nice error message.

+* Word32 produces funny results; use Word instead, which is guaranteed to be 32 bits.